snurk/sg_sandbox/README.md

 An early version of this pipeline has been used in assembling a telomere-to-telomere draft of CHM13 human genome.

 ## Requirements
-Requirements might differ depending on which part(s) of the pipeline you are planning to use, but you might need:
+Requirements differ depending on which part(s) of the pipeline you are planning to use, but you might need:

 * Modern C++ compiler
 * `GraphAligner` (v1.0.13+), `seqtk`, `minimap2`, `samtools` and `bedtools` in PATH